Skip to content

 Layout and rendering

 Layout manifests describe how data turns into visual pages and cards.
-The bino CLI renders HTML layouts and uses Playwright to convert them into high-quality PDFs.
+The bino CLI renders HTML layouts and uses a browser runtime to convert them into high-quality PDFs.

 bino distinguishes several layout-related kinds: